d2s/Documentation/_posts/2018-04-11-Snapshots.md

   - a full sync when snapshot is created
 - `~/snapshots/2` - snapshot two
   - the next snapshots saves the changed files and makes hard links for files not changed
+- ...
 - `~/snapshots/n-1` - snapshot n
   - n-1 is the latest snapshot saved to disk
 - `~/snapshots/n` - snapshot n
   - n is the latest snapshot to be saved

-When the old snapshots are deleted, the filesystem takes care of saving the real files which are hard linked.

 ## Create a snapshot